These vegan Potato Sauerkraut Pancakes are delicious and crunchy. The sauerkraut adds depth of flavor and fresh herbs add zest and zing.

 - Salt and ground black pepper to taste

-- 2 tablespoon vegetable oil (for frying.
+- 2 tablespoon avocado oil or any neutral oil (for frying.
 I used avocado oil.
 Peanut oil is good too)

 Instructions